dOpensource/dsiprouter/docs/domains.rst

 .. image:: images/add_new_domain522.png
         :align: center

 - For the List of backend PBX ID's you should use the ID assigned to each PBX that you want to be part of that domain.
-Such as naming the ID number thats assigned to media-02.voipmuch.com for example in `PBX(s) and Enpoints <pbxs_and_endpoints.rst>`_ .
+Such as naming the ID number thats assigned to media-02.voipmuch.com for example in :doc:`PBX(s) and Enpoints <pbxs_and_endpoints>`.

 .. image:: images/add_new_domain_dev522.png
         :align: center